Content protection overview

-Microsoft Azure Media Services enables you to secure your media from the time it leaves your computer through storage, processing, and delivery.
-Media Services allows you to deliver your live and on-demand content encrypted dynamically with Advanced Encryption Standard (AES-128) or any of the three major DRM systems: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
+You can use Azure Media Services to secure your media from the time it leaves your computer through storage, processing, and delivery.
+With Media Services, you can deliver your live and on-demand content encrypted dynamically with Advanced Encryption Standard (AES-128) or any of the three major digital rights management (DRM) systems: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
 Media Services also provides a service for delivering AES keys and DRM (PlayReady, Widevine, and FairPlay) licenses to authorized clients.

-The following image illustrates the Azure Media Services content protection workflow.
+The following image illustrates the Media Services content protection workflow:

-This article explains concepts and terminology relevant to understanding content protection with AMS.
+This article explains concepts and terminology relevant to understanding content protection with Media Services.
 The article also provides links to articles that discuss how to protect content.

-Azure Media Services enables you to deliver your content encrypted dynamically with AES clear key or DRM encryption: Microsoft PlayReady, Google Widevine, and Apple FairPlay.
-Currently, you can encrypt the following streaming formats: HLS, MPEG DASH, and Smooth Streaming.
+You can use Media Services to deliver your content encrypted dynamically with AES clear key or DRM encryption by using PlayReady, Widevine, or FairPlay.
+Currently, you can encrypt the HTTP Live Streaming (HLS), MPEG DASH, and Smooth Streaming formats.
 Encryption on progressive downloads is not supported.
 Each encryption method supports the following streaming protocols: